ACS Issues Call For Papers For Midwest Regional Meeting

-Nominations are being solicited for these three ACS regional awards.
-Submission materials and deadlines can be found at the meeting website.

-A block of rooms has been set aside at the Stoney Creek Hotel located at 2601 S. Providence Rd. in Columbia.
+A block of rooms has been set aside at St. Joseph Stoney Creek Hotel, located at 1201 North Woodbine Rd.
 Register via the meeting website and receive a discounted housing rate when using the group code for the meeting.
+Driving instructions to the meeting are also available at the website.
+For those flying in to the meeting, Kansas City International Airport is located approximately 35 minutes south of St. Joseph.

+ACS’s Meeting Abstracts Programming System (MAPS) opened on April 20 for abstract submission.
+Please visit either the symposium website or MAPS at maps.acs.org to submit an abstract.
+Abstracts are due by 11:59 PM EDT on Aug.
+3.

 Join the conversation